ThaynanAndrey/workout_daily/README.md

 ### Database Configuration

-Before you can start using it, you must configure the PostgreSQL database on the machine, so you can follow the sequence of steps described in the sql file: [configure_db](http://www.github.com/ThaynanAndrey/workout_daily/tree/master/src/workout_daily/config/database/configure_db.sql).
+Before you can start using it, you must configure the PostgreSQL database on the machine, so you can follow the sequence of steps described in the sql file: [configure_db](https://github.com/ThaynanAndrey/workout_daily/blob/refactoring-code/src/workout_daily/config/database/configure_db.sql).

 ### Execution

 To run the system, just run:
-    ```bash
+    ```
         lein ring server
     ```